 Wychbold Transmitting Station/Droitwich On The Dial: Artefacts relating to the Wychbold Transmitting Station and the BBC Radio Service, which can be made available to the public for private research and used in future exhibits.

-You can view our full collections development and disposal policy here: Collections development and disposal policy
+You can view our full collections development and disposal policy here: Collections development policy

 We are an Accredited Museum and as such bound by the Code of Ethics set out by the Museums Association, which ensures that museums uphold standards of stewardship for collections.
 You can read the Code of Ethics by following this link: